TakeLab/spacy-udpipe/README.md

 pip install spacy-udpipe
 ```

-After installation, use `spacy_udpipe.download(<language ISO code>)` to download the pre-trained model for the desired language.
+After installation, use `spacy_udpipe.download()` to download the pre-trained model for the desired language.

 ## Usage
-The loaded UDPipeLanguage class returns a spaCy [`Language` object](https://spacy.io/api/language), i.e., the nlp object you can use to process text and create a [`Doc` object](https://spacy.io/api/doc).
+The loaded UDPipeLanguage class returns a spaCy [`Language` object](https://spacy.io/api/language), i.e., the object you can use to process text and create a [`Doc` object](https://spacy.io/api/doc).

 ```python
 import spacy_udpipe